rmlmcfadden/rmlmcfadden.github.io/triumf/bnmr/experiments.md

 generally forbidden, it is useful to keep track of what experiments are happening in parallel, as well as those that have already been performed.

-An up-to-date list of approved β-NMR experiments is given below.
+An up-to-date list of β-NMR experiments at TRIUMF is given below.

 <table>
    <thead>
       <th>Number</th>
       <th>Title</th>
       <th>Spokespersons</th>
+      <th>Status</th>
    </thead>
    <tbody>
    {% assign experiments = site.data.triumf.bnmr.experiments | reverse %}